wert23239/Super-Meta-MarIO/README.md

 ### Genetic Algorithms

 This method is the first idea then would be useful if it could beat Mario.
-This would mean we could make intelligent artificial life with very simple instructions of what it was supposed to do and a lot of time.
+This would mean we could make intelligent artificial life with simple instructions of what it was supposed to do and a lot of time.
 A genetic algorithm is not a hard concept to understand.
 Essentially, all it does is make a random set of input to output mappings.
 In real life an input would be any sensory data at a current time.
 This would incude things like touch, smell and sight.
 In real life an output would be any action you take in response to input.
 This would include typing on a keyboard or talking.
 In mario an input would be the current screen as bits or as an image.
 An output would be pressing the 'A' button or a direction key.

 After each set of mappings goes through the world they are all given a score or fitness .
 Then, the mappings who have the highest fitness carry on to the next generation.
 When the next generation starts all mappings are slightly altered or mutated.
 This means maybe if it used to see a block and jump it now ducks instead.
 Some of these mutations lower the score and some raise the score.
 The ones who raise the score will then carry on the generation after that.
 This whole process is called survival of the fittest.
-This is dumbing down a very complicated process but that's basically it.
+This is dumbing down a complicated process but that's basically it.

 #### Example